kinish123/quiz--app/README.md

-# this is the quiz project
+# This is the quiz project

 <br>
 consists of five questions